People are struggling to get vaccine appointments. A 14-year-old stepped in to help.

 Benjamin spotted Lorentzen’s Facebook post and got her an appointment at a Walmart location.
 But a snowstorm caused the pharmacy to cancel, so Benjamin leaped into action again to book Lorentzen a slot at a hospital for next week.

-In return, she dealt him some advice.
+In return, she gave him some advice.
 Benjamin should delegate some management responsibilities to his fellow volunteers so he could run the project while in school, Lorentzen told him.

 “He’s one amazing young man,” she said in an interview.
 “I’m probably going to see him on a poster running for president some day, because he cares so much about people.”